-Today Gabe is wearing a blue t-shirt, red shorts, and brown flip flips.
+Today Gabe is wearing a white t-shirt, blue jeans, and brown boots.

 I bought new running shoes!
 And then I took them for a run.

 After Gabe’s dad told me a year ago that I needed new running shoes, I finally decided that the foot and leg pain I’d been complaining about a year ago when he told me I needed new shoes was bad enough that maybe I actually would buy those new shoes.

 I walked into the local running shoes store (yes, the, because there is only one) and asked, “My ankles are getting all wobbly when I run.
 What would you recommend?”